Holographic fluids: a thermodynamic road to quantum physics: Introduction

-It is a well-known fact in fluid mechanics that ideal, Euler fluids are holographic, too.
-That is a consequence of elementary thermodynamics, applied to perfect fluids, where the pressure tensor is the thermostatic scalar pressure: $\pmb{P} = p\pmb{I}$.
-It is because \eqn{Eflu_holo}{ \nabla p = \rho (\nabla h-T\nabla s) = \rho (\nabla \mu+ s \nabla T), } where $h$ and $s$ are the specific enthalpy and specific entropy, $\mu$ is the chemical potential and $T$ is the temperature.
-Therefore, in Euler fluids, the divergence of the pressure is also a force density, with the specific enthalpy as potential in the case of isentropic processes (or barotropic fluids) and the chemical (Gibbs) potential in the case of isothermal fluids.
+In fluid mechanics, it is well known that ideal Euler fluids are holographic.
+This fact is a consequence of elementary thermodynamics applied to perfect fluids, in which the pressure tensor is the thermostatic scalar pressure: $\pmb{P} = p\pmb{I}$ and the following identities are applied \eqn{Eflu_holo}{ \nabla p = \rho (\nabla h-T\nabla s) = \rho (\nabla \mu+ s \nabla T), } where $h$ and $s$ are the specific enthalpy and specific entropy, respectively, $\mu$ is the chemical potential, and $T$ is the temperature.
+Therefore, in Euler fluids, the divergence of the pressure is also a force density, with the specific enthalpy as the potential in the case of isentropic processes (or barotropic fluids) and the chemical (Gibbs) potential in the case of isothermal fluids.

 One may wonder about possible generalizations.
 Therefore, it is worth clarifying the concept itself.
-In the following, a field theory, or a continuum, is called {\em classical holographic} if for the second order constitutive tensor field $P^{j}_{i}$ and for the constitutive scalar field $\Phi$, the following identity is valid \eqn{Gen_holo}{ \partial_j P^{j}_{i} = \rho\partial_i\phi, \qquad \nabla\cdot \pmb{P} = \rho\nabla\phi =0. } A field is called constitutive if it is a function of constitutive spate space, the field variables and its derivatives.
-The thermodynamic theory determines its exact meaning, and it is flexible in a well-determined sense.
+In the following, a field theory, or a continuum, is called {\em classical holographic} if the following identity is valid for the second-order constitutive tensor field $P^{j}_{i}$ and for the constitutive scalar field $\Phi$: \eqn{Gen_holo}{ \partial_j P^{j}_{i} = \rho\partial_i\phi, \qquad \nabla\cdot \pmb{P} = \rho\nabla\phi. } A field is called constitutive if it is defined on the constitutive state space, spanned by the field variables and its derivatives.
 For example, for Euler fluids, the constitutive state space is the same as the thermodynamic state space and spanned by the specific entropy and the specific volume of the fluid, $(s,\rm{v})$.
-However, the usual thermodynamic variable transformations can be applied, e.g. on the right-hand side of \re{Eflu_holo} shows a Legendre transformation and temperature and density, $(T, \rho)$ can be a different choice.
-Remarkably, the definition \re{Gen_holo} is formulated for nonrelativistic field theories.
+Usual thermodynamic variable transformations can be applied; for example, the right side of Eq.~\re{Eflu_holo} shows a Legendre transformation.
+Remarkably, Eq.~\re{Gen_holo} is formulated for nonrelativistic field theories.